 The lecture comes to an end, assignments handed out but you were in a hurry to leave before everyone.
 You always found a way of doing them either way.
 You are running away from her.
 Why not wait to see if she will listen?
 You halt paces away from the door.
 Lean on a wall, idly scrolling your phone.
 Waiting.

 About that time she walked out, alone.
-You allowed her to take a lead then sped up after.
+Allowed her to take a lead then sped up after.
 How would you signal her, you don’t even know her name!
 No biggie.
 Just do it as strangers.
 Walk by, exchange a hello…

 They whisper something and burst out laughing as they skid away.
 Too late.

-She is a merry one in a jolly park.
+She is a merry in a jolly park.
 Can you keep up?